andsmedeiros/uevloop/README.md

 uel_promise_reject(promise2, (void *)SOME_ERROR);  // operation failed
 ```

+Once a promise is settled, it holds a value that can be accessed via `promise->value`.

 #### Segments

 Segments represent the synchronous phase that follows a promise settling.
 They contain two closures, one for handling resolved promises and one for handling rejected promises.
 Either one is chosen at runtime, depending on the settled state of the promise, and is invoked with the promise as parameter.